 3. Gluten Free Dutch Oven Cheddar Beer Bread

-This simple no-knead bread doesn’t even require a stand mixer.
+This simple no-knead bread doesn't even require a stand mixer or hand mixer.
 It contains a couple of ingredients like brown rice flour, tapioca flour, potato starch, xanthan gum, instant yeast, cheddar cheese, green onions, and gluten free beer, which gives this a lot of flavor.

-Let it rise in a warm place for about two hours and I bet you wouldn’t guess this is gluten-free when you taste it.
+Let it rise in a warm place for about two hours covered with plastic wrap and I bet you wouldn't guess this is gluten-free when you taste it.

 4. Gluten-Free Skillet Cornbread

 Golden brown and seriously comforting, you'll be eating this cornbread throughout the entire day.
 It has a great texture and doesn't require a yeast mixture, so that means there's no rising time involved.
 You can also make this as muffins!